 a list of URL strings used as the search path for resolving package names.
 An #f in the list is replaced with the default search path.
 A string that does not start with alphabetic characters followed by :// is treated as a path, where a relative path is relative to the configuration directory.

 either "user" or "installation", determining the default package scope for package-management operations.

 a path string used as the location for storing downloaded package archives.
-When not specified, packages are cached in a "download-cache" directory in the user’s add-on directory as reported by (find-system-path 'addon-dir).
+When not specified, packages are cached in a "download-cache" directory in the user’s cache directory as reported by (find-system-path 'cache-dir).